david-torres/scrapbots/README.md

 **Scavenge Phase**

-- you may choose to perform the Scavenge action
+- You may take the lowest Scrap cost card from the Market and add it to your discard pile.
+Whenever a card is removed from the Market, deal a new card to the Market from the center deck.

 **Main Phase**